andif888/workfromhome-with-docker/README.md

 Create a new user in Guacamole and set its username to the username of an existing AD user, which is located in your AD-Tree below the OU (Organizational Unit), which you have configured in `LDAP_USER_BASE_DN` environment variable.

 If you haven't changed `LDAP_USERNAME_ATTRIBUTE` then the mapped username of your AD user is the `userPrincipalName` AD-Attribute.
 Your can set any password.
-It does not need to match your AD user's password.
+It **must not** match your AD user's password.
 Make sure you check all permissions and hit `Save` at the bottom of the page.

 ![Guacamole home start connection](images/09-guac-ad-user.png)